-Firstly, a lot of time has gone in behind the scenes thinking about how best to deliver the feedback.
+If you're anything like me, a lot of time has gone in behind the scenes thinking about how best to deliver the feedback.

 You question whether the issue is even an issue.
 You also question whether you are being too tough.
-Are you being fair and are you taking into consideration everything else that is going on?
+Are you being fair, and are you taking into consideration everything else that is going on?

 You wrestle with this decision because you don't want to feel like you're being unreasonable or make a potentially difficult conversation even worse with incorrect facts, statements or poor preparation.